EmmaWang0126/lab5/lab5.md

      The full command line (or lines) you ran to trigger the bug:
      ```
      javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
-     java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests
+     java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests.java
      ```

-    A description of what to edit to fix the bug: To run it successfully, the second command should have ListExamplesTests
+     A description of what to edit to fix the bug: To run it successfully, the second command should have ```ListExamplesTests``` instead of                  ```ListExamplesTests.java```.
+More specifically, ```java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore                ListExamplesTests```.

+## Part 2